kailash-manasarovar/statement/docs/timeline/2026/june.md

 ![Me half dead at EBC](../../content/images/me-half-dead-at-everest-base-camp.jpg)

 - I gave up on my hopes for Kailash kora pretty quickly, but then it turned out the weather was so bad they closed the kora for everyone.
+- My nervous system was shot to pieces also, everyone was shouting at each other, and I couldn't sit up without having to lie back down again.
+- Vilde comes into our room fussing and carrying on, packing my stuff, *we have to leave we have to leave* (the group is moving hotels for one night) and I'm saying no, the management told me I could stay, and she's getting really quite interestingly harsh with me (which made my eyebrows raise a bit) and I'm saying no, and she's packing my stuff up...
+- And eventually I realize I have to sort this out, so I go down and organize one extra night by myself at this hotel and the others go elsewhere.
+- So I stay, they all go, and the MINUTE I'm alone, I have MASSIVE diarrhea which was backing up since the day I took the biscuits or before.
+MASSIVE.
+- It's such a relief.
+- I haven't eaten for and eventually lose about 3-5kg.
+The guide insists the woman makes me breakfast in the morning before they come and get me and she does, and it's like nectar from heaven itself.
-- I don't feel I missed out on anything, I spent a good few days at the holy feet of God Himself, but I might return in my 60s God willing.
+- I don't feel I missed out on anything, I spent a good few days at the holy feet of God Himself recovering from a deadly poison attempt, so I think it's probably essential I return as much as possible and perhaps friendly nice people who haven't been instructed to murder me might come with me.
-- In any event, the chest infection started to remind me of [being smothered with pillows and my duvet at my home on 13th March 2024](../2024/march/13-end.md#the-pillow-game) and I realize that my legs must have been free while that was happening and I tried to free myself from being suffocated under the weight being pushed down on me... for sure Maria hontanilla was there...
-Bruno's younger brother, probably Gloria... another man or two to apply the weight to my face so I couldn't breathe ... while my legs went around and around trying to get free, and they all laughed at me, all these memories came back with the chest infection at Kailash.
+- In any event, the chest infection started to remind me of [being smothered with pillows and my duvet at my home on 13th March 2024 - I was triggered to remember a murder attempt](../2024/march/13-end.md#the-pillow-game) (and another one too, I believe..) and I realize that my legs must have been free while that was happening and I tried to free myself from being suffocated under the weight being pushed down on me... for sure Maria hontanilla was there...
+Bruno's younger brother, probably Gloria...
+Paqui I think must have been there, another man or two to apply the weight to my face so I couldn't breathe ... while my legs went around and around trying to get free, and they all laughed at me, all these memories came back with the chest infection at Kailash.

 ![Kailash](../../content/images/kailash.jpg)